 Primary Themes for the series are, Addiction, Sexuality, Peer Pressure, Love & Friendship.
 Each theme is handled maturely.

 Chemistry between Rue & Jules served as the emotional main highlight.
 As the series progresses, they become closer.
 Makes you care about them.
 Every time Rue & Jules are onscreen together, it gets really good.
+Their close friendship earns Bonus Points, because I care for them.

 Rue’s drug trips are depicted as psychedelic in a beautiful environment.
 Seriously kids, don’t do drugs.